Nikolar1/SnippetApp/README.md

 # Snippet App

 ## Project Description
+> **Note:** When searching a snippet the summary will appear awhile after the snippet is found as the summarizer need time to work.
+>
 This app reads provided books from www.gutenberg.org, and then parses them into snippets.
 Provides searching functionality, allowing search by snippet text, book and author.
 The app can also predict author of a snippet based on passed snippet text using machine learning as well as use that prediction to better search for a snippet.